 Data Science Lecturer

-The Data Science lecturer will have research and teaching experience in at least one of the following core areas:
+The Data Science Lecturer will have teaching experience in at least one of the following core areas:

 - Research design and data analysis

 - Exploring and analyzing data (applied statistics)